ASalem404/Learning-Notes/AWS/AWS.md

 - AWS Services:

+  - CloudFormation:
+    AWS CloudFormation is a service provided by Amazon Web Services (AWS) that allows you to define and provision AWS infrastructure as code (IaC).
+Instead of manually creating and configuring resources in the AWS Management Console, you can use CloudFormation to script the setup of your infrastructure.
+This helps in automating the deployment and management of your AWS resources, making it easier to maintain and scale your applications.

+    - Templates:
+      CloudFormation uses JSON or YAML formatted templates to describe the set of resources and properties needed for your application.
+These templates are essentially the blueprints for your infrastructure.
+      In AWS CloudFormation templates, the order of resources generally does not matter.
+CloudFormation uses a dependency resolution system to determine the correct order in which resources should be created or updated based on their dependencies.

+    - Outputs:
+      CloudFormation templates can define outputs, which are values that are returned when the stack is created or updated.
+These outputs can be used in other stacks or referenced outside of CloudFormation. the Export and Fn::ImportValue features enable you to share information between stacks.
+This is particularly useful when you have multiple CloudFormation stacks that need to communicate or share values.

+      In one CloudFormation stack, you define an Export in the Outputs section for a specific value (e.g., an Amazon S3 bucket name, an Amazon RDS endpoint).
+      The export name is used to identify this particular output value for sharing.

+      In another CloudFormation stack, you use Fn::ImportValue to reference the exported value from another stack.
+      You specify the export name to import the desired value.

+    - Conditions:
+      Optionally, you can define conditions based on input parameters that control whether certain resources are created or how they are configured.

+    - Intrinsic Functions:
+      Fn::GetAtt: Returns the value of an attribute from a resource in the template.
+      Fn::Sub: Performs string substitution.
+      Fn::ImportValue: Imports the value of an output exported by another stack.
+      Fn::Equals, Fn::Not, Fn::And, Fn::Or: Perform logical operations for conditions.

+    - Rollback:
+      A rollback occurs when there is an issue during the creation or update of a stack, and CloudFormation automatically reverts the changes made to the stack to its previous state.
+The goal of a rollback is to bring the stack back to a consistent and working state if an error is detected during the deployment process.

+  ***

   - SQS:
     Amazon Simple Queue Service (SQS) is a fully managed message queuing service provided by Amazon Web Services (AWS).
     It enables decoupling of the components of a cloud application by allowing them to communicate asynchronously.